TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/doc/userguide/concepts.md

 *   Project owners can define custom fields of several different types, including enums, strings, dates, and users.

+*   Project owners and field admins can decide on who is allowed to edit a custom field value.
+If an user is not allowed to edit a field, the input to change its value will be greyed-out or it will not be rendered.

 *   There are three main types of labels:

     *   OneWord labels contain no dashes and are treated similarly to hashtags